tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-2-dufr.md

 players: [Kenzo, Wellby, Delwath, Seeker]
 tagline: in which lizards are defeated and the party heads east
 descTitle: Into the Desert
+name: Dunmari Frontier - Session 2
-title: Dunmari Frontier - Session 2 Session 2 (DuFr)
+title: Dunmari Frontier - Session 2
 ---
 # Dunmari Frontier - Session 2